 - 1. How did you feel this scenario went? - 2.
 Review understanding of scenario learning objectives. - a.
 Was the scene safe?
 Explain. - b.
 What actions are required when a patient is in a car? - c.
 What body isolation precautions were appropriate? - d.
 What is the nature of the patient's illness? - e.
 What did you discover during your Primary Survey? - f.
 What information did you gather while performing History Taking? - g.
 What was your transport decision?
 Why? - h.
-What information did you gather during your Secondary Assessment and vital signs interpretation? - Interpret the diagnostic results you obtained. - j.
-What treatments did you initiate per protocol? - k.
+What information did you gather during your Secondary Assessment and vital signs interpretation? - i.
+What treatments did you initiate per protocol? - j.
+Did the patient's condition change after being loaded in the ambulance?
+How did you respond? - k.
 If you could "do over," would you do anything differently? - 3.
 Summary/Take Away Points: - a.
-"Today you analyzed the scene and performed a Scene Sizeup, Primary Survey, and Secondary Assessment for a 16 year old patient in his car in a parking lot experiencing an asthma attack.
+"Today you analyzed the scene and performed a Scene Size-up, Primary Survey, Secondary Assessment and Reassessment for a 16 year old patient found in his car in a parking lot experiencing an asthma attack.
 What is one thing you learned from participating in this scenario that you will take with you into your EMS practice?"
 (Each student must share something different from what the others' share.)